whees/BoardTheory/README.md

 # Board Theory
 Some cool programs for interacting with boards.
-More to come soon.
+More to come soon I promise.